wermos/website/lessons/mathematics-physics-for-computer-graphics/lookat-function/framing-lookat-function.md

 <details>
 In this short lesson, we will study a simple but useful method to place 3D cameras.
 To understand this lesson, you will need to be familiar with the concept of transformation matrix and cross-product between vectors.
-If that's not already the case, it is recommended to read the lesson on [geometry](lessons/mathematics-physics-for-computer-graphics/geometry) first.
+If that's not already the case, you might want to read the lesson [geometry](lessons/mathematics-physics-for-computer-graphics/geometry) first.
 </details>

 ## Moving the Camera